chibiboba/JS-202/My Notes/Lesson 2 Notes.md

 <u>Flow</u>

-- `inline` elements flow from one line to the next, which lets you place `inline-block` elements side by side with other `inline` or `inline-block` elements.
+- `inline` elements flow from one line to the next, which lets you place `inline`  elements side by side with other `inline` or `inline-block` elements.
 - The main idea is that the left/right factors affect the **flow**, while the top and bottom do not.

 ![Box layout at 800 pixels width](https://d3jtzah944tvom.cloudfront.net/202/images/lesson_2/everything-a-box-1.png)